 3. Employers shall be obliged to notify the Minister in writing and the employees whose labour agreements are terminated, at least 30 calendar days before the collective redundancy.
 Employers shall forward to employees’ association (or where such does not exist – to workers’ representatives) a copy of the notification provided to the Minister by the employer.
 Collective redundancy shall take effect 45 days after the notification.

 4. An employer shall enable employees to make constructive proposals.
 The employer shall inform employees’ association (or where such does not exist – to workers’ representatives) in writing about the reasons for projected redundancies, the period over which the projected redundancies are to be effected, the number and categories of employees to be made redundant, the number and categories of workers normally employed in the organization, the period over which the projected redundancies are to be effected, the criteria proposed for the selection of workers to be made redundant and compensations to be paid.

-The employer shall provide with the Minister a copy of the written communication sent to employees’ association (or where such does not exist – to workers’ representatives) related to information listed in the given paragraph.
+5. The employer shall provide with the Minister a copy of the written communication sent to employees’ association (or where such does not exist – to workers’ representatives) related to information listed in paragraph four of the given article.

 Article 50 – Transfer of Undertakings